Can you guess the subject that is the most written about in the internet marketing niche?

 Then, how do I stay at the top of search engine rankings, even for the new articles I publish?

 You might already know that every new authority backlink to your web site helps in improving your overall web site authority.
 It also helps your currently high ranking web site pages.

 Instead of solely focusing your efforts on promoting your old content, there’s another way to stay at the top of the content marketing game.

 There are 3 major benefits in this approach.

 - You’ll serve value to your audience and your brand will remain at the top of their heads.

 - You can internally link to relevant old articles on your blog.
-It’ll help you rank for long-tail keywords without building links.
+It’ll help you enjoy a high rank for long-tail key phrases without link building.

 These benefits, along with my love for writing, motivate me to blog every day and scale my businesses with content marketing.

 There’s only so much you can do with a lower volume of content.
 If you publish content infrequently and inconsistently, you might experience a drop in traffic.
 Buffer experienced a 4% drop in traffic when they stopped publishing content for a month.